What to Expect From External Beam Radiation Treatment

 - The medical oncologist will tell the patient whether there are any medications that she should take in order to lower her risk of breast cancer recurrence.

 - The woman will meet with a radiation oncologist to discuss the plan for radiation treatment.
 Radiation treatment is given to lower the risk of cancer recurrence in the breast.
-External beam radiation therapy is usually given over six to seven weeks, five days per week.
+Radiation treatment may also be given to decrease the risk of cancer recurrence in the lymph nodes located near the breast.

 - Radiation therapy is started about a month after the last received dose of chemotherapy.
 If chemotherapy is not needed, then radiation therapy can be planned and started as soon as the woman has healed sufficiently from her surgery.